 Sign up for any of the subscription plans below and you get to choose one of five books selected by Book of the Month Club’s panel of judges (including a surprise guest judge).
 Book of the Month Club will then mail your chosen book to your house with a cute note.
 You also have the option to purchase additional books for $9.99 each and to skip a month if you want.

-Sign up for a Book of the Month Club membership (pricing below)!
+Sign up for a Book of the Month Club membership (NEW pricing below)!

 New members will sign up for a membership that renews monthly: